 11. Have alphabet materials available, too.
 Alphabet books, alphabet puzzles and alphabet toys are fantastic ways to immerse your child in print.
 Keep alphabet stickers and alphabet stamps in the writing corner or craft area.
 Display a couple of alphabet charts at your child’s height in different rooms of the house.

-Download your free Reading Readiness Checklist from our Resource Library today
+Download your free Reading Readiness Checklist PDF from our Resource Library today

 Subscribe to A Family of Readers to receive access